marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

 PROGRAM OPTIONS
   -h, --help         Display this help and exit
-  -k, --key          Display key to the --pfn and --phys flags and exit -v, --version      Display memscan's version and exit
+  -k, --key          Display key to the --pfn & --phys flags and exit -v, --version      Display memscan's version and exit

 SIZE may end in K|M|G to scale by 1,024 or k|m|g to scale by 1,000